wifirst-lab/jony/README.md

 The build result can be found in the dist folder.

-This dist folder can then be copied to your app public diurectory.
+This dist folder can then be copied to your app public directory.

 # CDN build, versionning and deploy to Wifirst CDN